brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-03.md

 Natalie didn't look convinced, and he didn't blame her.
 To distract her, he turned to Inana and spoke in parseltongue.

-*"Ssso how are you getting along with my friend Natalie?
-Ssshe ssseems quite taken with you,"* he said.
+"*Ssso how are you getting along with my friend Natalie?
+Ssshe ssseems quite taken with you,*" he said.

-*"Sshe isss... tolerable,*" Inana admitted reluctantly. *"At leassst, sshe does not ignore me for weeks on end."*
+"*Sshe isss... tolerable,*" Inana admitted reluctantly. "*At leassst, sshe does not ignore me for weeks on end.*"

-*"I'm very sssorry.
+"*I'm very sssorry.
 I haven't given you the attention you deserve.
 I'll be ssseventeen thisss sssummer.
-We will return to the Nile together then, and you can ssshow me your kingdom."*
+We will return to the Nile together then, and you can ssshow me your kingdom.*"

-*"Yess.
+"*Yess.
 My kingdom.
-I will ssshow you the sssacred places, where the godsss sssleep and the Nile isss born,"*she said, her sibilant voice reverent with awe and longing.
+I will ssshow you the sssacred places, where the godsss sssleep and the Nile isss born,*" she said, her sibilant voice reverent with awe and longing.

-*"Sssoon,"* he promised.
+"*Sssoon,*" he promised.

 "What did she say?"
 Natalie asked jealously.
 Harry grinned at her.